rorcraft/software-engineering/Tech/laws_principles.md

 __[Robustness principle or Postel's law](http://en.wikipedia.org/wiki/Robustness_principle)__

 * Be conservative in what you do, be liberal in what you accept from others
+* Be conservative in what you send, be liberal in what you accept

 __[Broken Windows theory](http://en.wikipedia.org/wiki/Broken_windows_theory)__